 This SmartPower Tcl command sets the battery capacity in SmartPower.
 The battery capacity is used to compute the battery life of your design.

+'''

 -capacity {decimal value}

+'''

 Value must be a positive decimal.
-This parameter is mandatory.

 See the Tcl Commands and Supported Families table for the list of families that support this command.